Almost Orthogonal Arrays: Search Three Ways: Symmetries for searching faster AOAs

 \section{Symmetries for searching faster AOAs}

 Searching for AOAs in the space of all arrays is computationally expensive.
 To reduce the search space, we can restrict our search to arrays that have symmetries.
-In this section, we recall the symmetries of an array, show the restricted search problems that symmetries give and introduce the three families of symmetric arrays we consider.
-As in the previous section, all relevant proofs can be found in the Appendix~\ref{secproofA}.
+In this section, we recall the symmetries of an array and introduce the three families of symmetric arrays we consider.
+All relevant proofs can be found in the Appendix~\ref{secproofA}.